 Executive summary

-The quality of the INSITU_GLO_UV_NRT_OBSERVATIONS_013_048 product from the CMEMS distribution is assessed through the horizontal and vertical data coverage along time for the following variables/datasets:SURFACE WATER VELOCITY rom High Frequency Radars (“radar_total” dataset)
+The quality of the INSITU_GLO_UV_NRT_OBSERVATIONS_013_048 product from the CMEMS distribution is assessed through the horizontal and vertical data coverage along time for the following variables/datasets:

+This document provides a description of the information related to the assessment of the spatio-temporal coverage of the 4 datasets within this data product that is available in near real time through different services (i.e. dashboard, monitoring) from mairineinsitu.eu.

+SURFACE WATER VELOCITY from High Frequency Radars (“radar_total” dataset)

 In the case of the radar_total data set, the SURFACE WATER VELOCITY consists in maps of near-surface zonal and meridional velocities measured by High Frequency radars (HF radars, as acronym HFR).
 These variables are distributed along with standard deviation of near-surface zonal and meridional velocities, Geometrical Dilution of Precision (GDOP), quality flags and metadata.

+This assessment complements the synthesis quality overview (SQO) document: CMEMS-INS-SQO-013-044 which includes further details of the historical performance of the best radar_total datasets that is updated every 6 months.

-To control both spatial and temporal availability of the surface water velocity maps, we usethe 80/80 coverage metric as suggested by Roarty, et al. 2012.
+To control both spatial and temporal availability of the surface water velocity maps for each HFR total platform, we use:

+the spatial data coverage of each HFR total platform, showing the area where there was surface current data for at least the 80% during the last hour.
+To compute this metric, we first calculate the temporal data coverage of each radar total grid point flagged with good or probably good data (QCflag=1 or 2, respectively) in near-real time for the last hour available of the last daily file (archived in the folder /latest).
+Finally, only those points with a percentage of data availability higher than 80% are considered.

+the 80/80 coverage metric as suggested by Roarty, et al. 2012, showing the temporal and spatial coverage of surface currents provided by each individual HF radar total platform over the last month (as available in the folder /monthly).
 To compute this metric, we define a spatial area of reference which consist in all the grid points with at least one time step of available good data (i.e. QCflag=1) for the target period.
 Then the % of time steps where the spatial coverage is equal or higher than 80% of the reference area is computed, considering only good (i.e. QCflag=1) and probably good data (i.e. QCflag=2).
-This metric allows to check if the system has reached the goal of providing surface currents over the 80% of the area during 80% of the time.
+This metric allows to check if the system has reached the goal of providing surface currents over the 80% of the area during 80% of the time (point of intersection of the lines with 80% temporal and 80% spatial coverages).

+To provide a global view of the HFR network performance in terms of data availability, the information to be considered is:

+the number of HFR total platforms available over the last month as an indicative of the uptimes of all platforms included in the network that are providing surface current data and that are available in the radar_total dataset.
+This metric is computed from the index_last.txt files available in the folder of the dataset

+the number of HFR surface current files available in the different folders (historical, latest, monthly) as an indicative of the temporal data availability along different periods for the entire network.
+This metric is computed from the information included in the different index files of the dataset.